What is an Accumulator Bet?

 How Do Bookies Make Money from Accas?

-Whilst you sometimes hear of punters scooping huge wins from accumulators, the bookmakers make up for that on the thousands of other bets that don’t win because the odds of success are so low.
+Whilst you sometimes hear of punters scooping huge wins from accumulators, the bookmakers make up for that on the thousands of other bets that don’t win because the odds of failure are so high.

 You might not know this but bookies actually want people to bet on both outcomes of a selection.
 For example, bookies will offer odds on a boxing match that will be attractive for both outcomes.
 By having enough bets on both outcomes, it doesn’t matter what the result is as they will make money either way.